radian-software/prescient.el/README.md

 made to the user options of Ivy, which `ivy-prescient.el` must then undo.

+The modes handle sorting and filtering by default.
+See the package specific sections for options to configure this.

 ## Algorithm

 `prescient.el` takes as input a list of candidates, and a query that